Your Ultimate Moving Checklist: Timeline and Task List

 Sorting out utility transfers is the silent budget destroyer on any moving checklist.

 Schedule utilities for activation 48 hours before move-in, not on move-in day.
-This is critical for your apartment move-in checklist.
+This is critical for your moving timeline.
 Why?
 Because 1 in 4 utility activations has problems (missing meter readings, paperwork errors, technician no-shows).
 Building that buffer stops you arriving at a new home with no power, water, or internet.

 The sequence: